If you're wondering if you should add sex data in the app, the answer is yes!

-- You should select Protected if you’ve had sex today, and a barrier method has been used.
+- You should select Protected if you’ve had sex today, and you used a barrier method.
 You can also specify if you used a condom or if you used other protection.

-- You should select Unprotected if you’ve had sex today, and no barrier method was used.
+- You should select Unprotected if you’ve had sex today, and you did not use a barrier method.
 Here, you can specify if you used Withdrawal or No withdrawal.

-- You should select None if you did not have sex today.
+- You should select None if you didn't have sex today.

 For NC° Plan Pregnancy, it’s more straightforward — you only need to add whether you’ve had sex or not by selecting either one of these two options: Yes or No.